KyWa/dotfiles/docs/Kubernetes.md

 * the port-forward mapping exists only to the workstation where the `oc` client runs while a service maps a port for all network users
 * a service load-balances connections to multiple pods, where a port-forward mapping forwards to a single pod

+The oc new-app command can be used with the `-o json` or `-o yaml` option to create a skeleton resource definition file in JSON or YAML format, respectively.
+This file can be customized and used to create an application using the `oc create -f <filename>` command, or merged with other resource definition files to create a composite application.

+`oc new-app` creates a few things when run.
+It creates a `dc`, an `Application / Image Stream`, and a Service. `oc new-app` can also target private registires or even source repositories to run a S2I build.

+`oc get` outputs info about the cluster resources.
+You can specify which info to get via `oc get RESOURCE_TYPE` much like `kubectl` (ex. `kubectl get pods`).
+You can also issue a `oc get all` command to get a summary of the most important components of a cluster. `oc describe` will give more detailed information on a resource.
+You can add a `-w` to the `oc get` command and it will `watch` the process.

+#### List of Common Resource Commands

+* `oc export` - Exports a resource definition to a YAML file but can be specified via a `-o` flag
+* `oc create` - Creates resources from a resource definition
+* `oc edit` - edits resources of a resource definition.
+Defaults to `vi` buffer for editing
+* `oc delete RESOURCE_TYPE name` - removes a resource from an OpenShift cluster.
+Note: deleting a pod will only cause the runtime to spawn a new one based on policy
+* `oc exec CONTAINER_ID options command` - executes commands inside a container